huggingface/blog/finetune-florence2.md

         return question, first_answer, image
 ```

-Let's get to fine-tuning.
-We will create our dataset, the data collator, and start training.
+We'll now build the data collator that builds training batches from the dataset samples, and start training.
 In A100 with 40GB memory, we can fit in 6 examples.
-If you're training on T4, you can use batch size of 1.
+If you're training on T4, you can use a batch size of 1.

 ```python
 import os